symfony/symfony-docs/reference/constraints/IdenticalTo.rst

     This constraint is new in version 2.3.

 Validates that a value is identical to another value, defined in the options.
-To force that a value is *not* equal, see :doc:`/reference/constraints/NotIdenticalTo`.
+To force that a value is *not* identical, see :doc:`/reference/constraints/NotIdenticalTo`.

 .. caution::